UTM QA Checker

 Keep the workflow layered

 This page owns automated structure QA.
-The UTM Naming Template owns the pre-build row control, the UTM QA checklist owns the manual release gate, and the Redirect Checker owns post-click survival.
+The UTM naming conventions page owns the upstream naming rules, the UTM Naming Template owns the pre-build row control, the UTM QA checklist owns the manual release gate, and the Redirect Checker owns post-click path validation.

 - Builder first